 - Set up the EC2 instance in a placement group

 - Increase the size of the EC2 Instance

 Check out our other AWS practice test courses here:

-Additional Training Materials: High Quality Video Courses for the AWS Certified Solutions Architect Associate Exam
+Additional SAA-C02 Training Materials: High Quality Video Courses for the AWS Certified Solutions Architect Associate Exam

-There are a few top rated AWS Certified Solutions Architect Associate video courses on Udemy that you can check out as well, which can complement your exam preparations especially if you are the type of person who can learn better through visual courses instead of reading long whitepapers:
+There are a few top-rated AWS Certified Solutions Architect Associate SAA-C02 video courses that you can check out as well, which can complement your exam preparations especially if you are the type of person who can learn better through visual courses instead of reading long whitepapers: